-Certain delivery methods are better for certain conditions.
-For example, if your skin is your concern, then a topical product is best.
-If your digestive system has a condition, capsules are a better choice, and so on.
+Certain methods of taking CBD are better for different uses.
+For example, if your skin is what you want to support, then a topical product is best.
+If your want to support your digestive health, capsules are a better choice, and so on.

 Serving Size Considerations

 Another consideration is how accurate you would like to be with your serving size.
-This is easy to gauge when you’re taking capsules, for example, which provide a premeasured serving of CBD oil.
+This is easy to gauge when you’re taking capsules, for example, which provide a pre-measured serving of CBD oil.
 It’s much harder to gauge your serving when you’re vaping since it depends on factors such as how much you inhale and how deeply you inhale it.
-For more information on determining your ideal serving size, check out this article.

 6 Questions To Ask to Determine Your Ideal CBD Product

 Here are some questions to ask yourself in order to help you determine your ideal CBD product and serving size.

 1. Does it use broad spectrum oil or pure CBD?

 If you’re looking for a wider range of effects, then a broad or full spectrum product is usually ideal.